PaddlePaddle/Paddle/doc/_sources/ui/data_provider/pydataprovider2.txt

 .. literalinclude:: ../../../doc_cn/ui/data_provider/train.list

-The corresponding dataprovider can be found in the path below:
+The corresponding dataprovider is shown as below:

 .. literalinclude:: ../../../doc_cn/ui/data_provider/mnist_provider.py
-   : linenos:

 The first line imports PyDataProvider2 package.
 The main function is the process function, that has two parameters.